Employee Advocacy Examples

 Dell is truly a pioneer in the world of being a social business and is one of the best employee advocacy examples.
 In addition to having top-level executive support their program from its inception (a key to any program’s success!), they were the first to encourage employees to find and share their own content in addition to what the Dell team provided them.
 As the head of Dell’s program, Amy Heiss put it:

 “One of the big tenets of our social media and community training is that we want people to post 80% about topics that are informative, helpful and relevant to our customers or are personally interesting to our employees, stuff that reflects their own interests.
 Only 20% of the content they share should actually be about Dell.”

 Empowering their employees to share content beyond news about Dell has been hugely central to the success of their program.
-Employees who participate in Dell’s employee advocacy program have shared hundreds of thousands of pieces of content since the program’s rollout and have driven tens of thousands of clicks back to dell.com.
+Employees who participate in Dell’s social advocacy program have shared hundreds of thousands of pieces of content since the program’s rollout and have driven tens of thousands of clicks back to dell.com.
 Get the complete Dell employee advocacy case study here.

 3. Genesys (Tech Company)

 Genesys was one of the first, if not the first company to take employee advocacy into the sales department.
 Since that time, Genesys has shown how social selling should be done and the lift it can drive.
 The Genesys social selling program has been in place since the beginning of 2015 and is deployed across their global salesforce.
 However, simply handing their salespeople a new tool wasn’t enough, they rightfully wanted to understand how social was driving revenue.

 As a global organization, Genesys has sellers all over the world–in fact, the majority of their organization (including their sales teams) is remote.
 The Genesys approach to social selling is simple: every seller is unique and creating a top-performing sales organization (especially one that spans the globe) requires harnessing and enabling their unique styles.
 Sound familiar? 🙂